jovotech/jovo-framework/docs/integrations/databases/mysql.md

 }
 ```

-Once the configuration is done, the my MySQL database integration will create a table in your Database on the first read/write attempt.
+Once the configuration is done, the MySQL database integration will create a table in your Database on the first read/write attempt.

 <!--[metadata]: {"description": "Learn how to store user specific data of your Alexa Skills and Google Actions to a MySQL database.",
 "route": "databases/mysql" }-->